 - Unzip the driver files into a directory

 - Right-click the TrueRNG.inf file and select Install

 - Plug in TrueRNG and it should show up as a Standard COM port

 Ubuntu Linux Installation

-- Download the udev rules (zip)
+- Download the udev rules (from github)

 - Plug in TrueRNG USB Hardware RNG